dlouangr/OutfitGen/README.md

 download the source code and run the program from App.java.

+## Testing

+For convienience, several .txt files are available in the /test_clothing folder that load clothing into the wardrobe.

 ## Folder Structure (VSCode Default)

 The workspace contains two folders by default, where: